 Here are some ideas:

-Before you do this, however, do make sure that your LinkedIn profile is as spick-and-span as possible because before anyone answers anything you send them, they are totally going to check you out.
+However, before you do this, make sure that your LinkedIn profile is as spick-and-span as possible because before anyone answers anything you send them, they are totally going to check you out.
 They will want to know who you are, what you do, how long you have been doing it for, whom you know, whom you are connected to, what you post, where you post, and so on.
-It only makes sense that you have to have yourself positioned as the expert if you want to connect with someone.
+It only makes sense that you have to be positioned as the expert if you want to connect with someone.
 At the end of the day, why would anyone want to give you some of their time if they do not feel beneficial to them?
 Why would they?
 Would you if the table was turned?

 I would love to hear your comments on how this works out for you.
 Would you please let me know?
 Are there any other questions that you feel are important to be added to this list?
 What questions would you ask?